-Statement of Authenticity
+Authenticity

-The potential Outstanding Universal Value of the Murujuga Cultural Landscape is truthfully and credibly expressed in petroglyphs, stone structures, and living cultural practices of Ngarda-Ngarli.
+The Outstanding Universal Value of the Murujuga Cultural Landscape is truthfully and credibly expressed in petroglyphs, stone structures, and living cultural practices of Ngarda-Ngarli.
+The authenticity of the Murujuga Cultural Landscape is deeply intwined with tangible and intangible elements that reflect the traditions, beliefs, perspectives and cultural practices of Ngarda-Ngarli.
 Authenticity here encompasses truth in the design and substance of the petroglyphs and the credibility of the cultural traditions.

 The authenticity reflects Ngarda-Ngarli cultural understandings and ontologies, extending back through all recorded time.
 The connection between people and landscape is inscribed into the landforms, as artworks carved and etched into the rocks and stone structures created for a range of traditional uses.
 The Murujuga Cultural Landscape has evolved over at least 50,000 years of human occupation, and the attributes convey an authentic sense of place reflecting the continuing and dynamic presence of Ngarda-Ngarli.

 Creative genius is credibly and truthfully expressed in the petroglyphs, demonstrating originality in technique, form and design.
 Continuing cultural traditions coherently accord with knowledge conveyed by the petroglyphs.
 Motifs relate to traditional community identity, relationships, and responsibilities.
 Lore and Law define knowledge and responsibility through prescribed rules that govern economic, cultural, social and ceremonial interactions.
-Ngarda-Ngarli work to ensure intergenerational transmission of language, traditional knowledge and continuity in caring for the Murujuga Cultural Landscape.
+Ngarda-Ngarli work to ensure intergenerational transmission of language, traditional knowledge and continuity in protecting and caring for the Murujuga Cultural Landscape.